Application Services

 }

-You can also add own sets of generic handlers to all instances of cds.ApplicationService
+You can also add own sets of generic handlers to all instances of cds.ApplicationService, and subclasses thereof, by simply adding a new class method prefixed with handle_ like so:

 const cds = require('@sap/cds')